eliyaballout/Activation/README.md

 ### **1. MAS (Microsoft Activation Scripts)**
 MAS offers a more versatile range of activation options, including the popular HWID (Hardware ID) method, which provides permanent activation.
 Unlike KMS, MAS does not require periodic reactivation, making it a convenient option for those seeking a more permanent solution.

-**How It Works:** MAS activates Windows and Office products by creating a digital license that is tied to your hardware.
+**How It Works:** MAS activates Windows and Office products by creating a digital license that is tied to your hardware. <br>
 **Supported Products:** Windows 10, Windows 11, and Office products.

 <br>